• Español

 Type of Incentive

 Matching grants paid on a cost-reimbursement basis.
-The state’s grant contribution may not exceed $5 million per distinguished researcher.
+The state’s grant contribution will not exceed $5 million per distinguished researcher.

 Who Can Apply?